Skip to main content

 1. Basic lexical questions (geographical space, territory, environment, landscape .... )

-3. The bibliographical sources aimed at the study of the territory
+2. Bibliographical sources for the study of the territory

-8. The censuses of agriculture, industry and services from the post World War II period to the present
+6. The Censuses of Agriculture industry and services from the post World War II period to the present

-9. The cartographic sources: categories and methods of use in the chrono-spatial analysis of the territory
+7. The cartographic sources: categories and methods of use in the chronospatial analysis of the territory

-10. The topographical maps produced by the Istituto Geografico Militare in Florence and their use in the analysis of functional transformations of the territory in Italy: examples of research based on this source
+8. Topographical maps produced by the Istituto Geografico Militare in Florence and their use in the analysis of functional transformations of the territory in Italy: examples of researches based on that source

-11. The cadastral sources and their use in the analysis of functional transformations of territory and landscape: examples of research based on this source
+9. The cadastral sources and their use in the analysis of functional transformations of territory and landscape: examples of research based on such sources

-14. Eventual didactic outing in Genoa and/or the Oltregiogo genovese, dedicated to symbolic places regarding the history of the territory visited and that still today contribute to identifying its identity
+11. Eventual educational outing in Genoa and/or the Oltregiogo genovese, dedicated to the symbolic places relating to the history of the territory visited and that still today contribute to identifying its identity

-A written or oral examination is scheduled at the end of the workshop.
+A written or oral assessment is scheduled at the end of the workshop.

 The assessment of the degree of learning achieved by the student during the final examination is considered:

-• good, excellent or very good if the student reveals conceptual mastery, clarity of exposition and demonstrates that he/she has thoroughly understood the topics covered in the laboratory hours;
+• lodable, excellent or very good if the student reveals conceptual mastery, clarity of exposition and demonstrates a thorough understanding of the topics covered in the laboratory hours;

-• sufficient, if the student shows modes of expression that are not appropriate and clear, revealing an overall approximate preparation;
+• sufficient, if the student shows inadequate and unclear modes of expression, revealing an overall approximate preparation.

 2 CFUs

-Duration: 36 hours in presence plus 14 hours of autonomous commitment
+Duration: 36 hours in presence plus 14 hours of independent commitment

-For more information and to register: Prof. Giuseppe Rocca giurocca@lingue.unige.it
+For more information and to enrol: prof. Giuseppe Rocca giurocca@lingue.unige.it

 The following topics are proposed, to be carried out in meetings of two hours each, twice a week (for a total of 30-36 hours, equal to 2 cfu):